games130/media-stream-save-audio/README.md

 # Connect Basic Demo

-This is a basic server application that consumes audio from Twilio Media Streams and save the audio to file This is using a library from https://github.com/jremi/twilio-media-stream-save-audio-file, if you want to write your own logic you can refer to this / https://stackoverflow.com/questions/58439005/is-there-any-way-to-save-mulaw-audio-stream-from-twilio-in-a-file
+This is a basic server application that consumes audio from Twilio Media Streams and save the audio to file.

+This is using a library from https://github.com/jremi/twilio-media-stream-save-audio-file, if you want to write your own logic you can also refer to this https://stackoverflow.com/questions/58439005/is-there-any-way-to-save-mulaw-audio-stream-from-twilio-in-a-file

 ## Setup